jinc77/bathroom/README.md

 This Java application simulates the management of bathroom facilities with stalls and urinals.
 It assigns users to available bathroom fixtures, maintains a queue for occupied fixtures (stalls/urinals), and tracks usage times for a wait time prediction.

 ## ⭐ Features
-- Handles up to 10 stalls and 3 urinals by default.
+- Handles up to 10 stalls and 3 urinals (men's restroom) by default.
 - Assigns users to available bathroom fixtures based on usage count.
 - Manages a queue for users waiting to use the bathroom.
 - Tracks estimated wait times for queued users.